 In November of each year as part of the mainstage season of the School of Theatre and Dance, AGBEDIDI celebrates the interactive continuum of traditional and contemporary dance on the stage of the Constans Theater.
 Because of their high level of training in West African dance and music—along with modern dance—student-performers have compellingly showcased the works of guest luminaries including Béatrice Kombé, Lacina Coulibaly, Faustin Linyekula, Jelón Vieira, Edileusa Dos Santos, Raja Kelly, among others.

 Experience the upcoming School of Theatre and Dance mainstage performance of AGBEDIDI November 2018 in the Constans Theatre, Nadine McGuire Theatre and Dance Pavilion directed by Mohamed DaCosta and Trent D. Williams, Jr.

 Individual tickets go on sale a minimum of two weeks prior to the first performance.

-AGBEDIDI Africa provides priceless hands-on experience for UF students, beyond the dance studio.
+AGBEDIDI provides priceless hands-on outreach experiences for all interested UF students, beyond the dance studio.
 Most importantly, AGBEDIDI conducts fun and educational programs for young people of our community who may not otherwise encounter music and dance cultures of Africa.
-AGBEDIDI AFRICA also works in conjunction with Artists-in-Residence to bring masters of the performing arts into local classrooms, confirming the Center's ongoing commitment to linking local and global communities through the arts.
+In concert with the Center for African Studies and other local partners, African performing arts enter local classrooms, confirming the Center's ongoing commitment to linking local and global communities through the arts.